min2ha/ukwa-site/content/target/50481/index.en.md

   "start_date": "2017-03-15T09:00:00Z"
 }

-# Hope in the Valley: Riding for the Disabled Group

 Hope in the Valley was founded in 1968 by Mary Gethen, a night nurse at Chailey Heritage who also ran her own riding school.
 Her experiences as a nurse gave her the vision of what could be achieved by encouraging disabled children to ride a horse.